Usmanfawad/Financial-software-Python-/README.md

 ## Main tools used
 1) Tkinter- For the graphical user interface
-2) Sqlite-  Fr data storage
+2) Sqlite-  For data storage

 The whole project was based on object oriented concepts that completes the basic accounting cycle.